aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/mdm/mdm.rst

    :Allowed values: ``MAX`` ``MAXL`` ``MAXS`` ``MAXSS``
    :Examples: ``--mdm-max MAX``

-Selects the mathematical form of the maximum operation applied in the ``PAM``'s, ``QAM``'s, ``PSK``'s, ``USER``'s and ``CPM``'s  demodulator.
+Select the mathematical form of the maximum operation applied in the ``PAM``'s, ``QAM``'s, ``PSK``'s, ``USER``'s and ``CPM``'s  demodulator.

 Description of the allowed values: